-Homework assignments will be posted on the class website, and will be due approximately every other lecture.
-Late homework will not be accepted.
-The purpose of the HW is to learn the material and you are encouraged to discuss and work together on these problems, including during office hours.
+Homework assignments will be posted online every week on the class website, approximately one week before it is due.
+Assignments will be due almost every Wednesday in lecture, and late homework will \not\ be accepted.
+The purpose of the HW is to learn the material.
+You are encouraged to discuss and work together on these problems, including during office hours.
 Learn to correctly and consistently derive the answer (without a calculator) in order to better prepare for exams.
-Do not restrict yourself to HW problems, but use them as a basis for trying other questions as well.
-Only a select set of questions will be graded, and you will get a minimal amount of credit simply for handing in your complete HW solutions.
+Do not restrict yourself to HW problems, but use them as a basis for trying questions from the book as well.
+Only a select set of questions will be graded each week, and you will get a minimal amount of credit simply for handing in your complete HW solutions.

-The three lowest HW grades will be dropped to allow for missed lectures, illness, emergencies, etc. Even if you do not hand in HW solutions, make sure to complete the assigned problems in order to prepare for exams.
+The \three\ lowest HW grades will be dropped to allow for missed lectures, illness, emergencies, etc. Even if you do not hand in HW solutions, make sure to complete the assigned problems in order to prepare for exams.

-2. Midterm exams: 40%
+2. Midterm exams: 45%